biggie-boss/LoreRim/README.md

 - Eating Food now gives overall less hunger restored.
 Very small food gives extremely little hunger restored (you aren't gonna survive off of just cabbage).
 - Some food hunger restore amounts tweaked to make more sense.
 Food made more consistent based on type (fruit, vegetable, red meat, white meat, fish, dessert, bread, cheese, soups)
 - Some food given keywords for different mechanics added/plan to be added (Like Jephre getting buffs from eating meat).
-- All needs (hunger/cold/exhaustion) don't trigger the first stage as fast, stage 2 is equal to SMI, but stages 3, 4 and 5 come quicker.
+- Needs don't trigger the first stage as fast, stage 2 is equal to SMI, but stages 3, 4 and 5 come quicker.

+Survival Effects:

+- "Well rested/fed/etc" is considered stage 0.
+- Stage 4/5 have increased magnitude of stage 3 effects.
+- Getting to stage 5 on thirst/hunger/cold will start draining your health rapidly and stunt your ability to heal via potions and magic.
+- Keep in mind, stage 0 and 1 bonuses are slight, not overpowering.
+They are meant to give a small benefit to maintaining your needs while not causing severe power creep.

+Comfort:
+- Warmth gives disease and elemental resistance.
+- Hypothermia stage 3 reduces disease and elemental resistance.
+Stage 4 also reduces magical resistance and armor rating.

+Exhaustion:
+- Rested gives a magicka regeneration boost (flat) and reduces incoming hostile spell damage.
+- Exhaustion stage 3 reduces magicka regeneration and spell effectiveness.
+Stage 4 also reduces crafting and haggling ability.

+Hunger:
+- Fed gives a health regeneration boost (flat) and reduces incoming physical damage.
+- Hunger stage 3 reduces health regeneration and increases incoming damage.
+Stage 4 also reduces warding and blocking ability.

+Thirst:
+- Hydration gives a stamina regeneration boost (flat) and makes food buffs more effective
+- Thirst stage 3 reduces stamina regeneration and movement speed.
+Stage 4 also reduces weapon effectiveness and increases power attack cost.

 ***